rusty-snake/fjp/README.md

 Examples
 --------

 Open `~/.config/firejail/firefox.profile` in your editor.
-If it does not exists yet, it is copied form `/etc/firejail`:
+You will be asked to copy the profile from `/etc/firejail` if it does not exists yet:

     $ fjp edit firefox